EMBRYOPSIDA Pirani & Prado

 Vegetative Variation.
 The tendrils of Vitoideae are stem structures, and some are replaced by inflorescences in fertile shoots, and structures that are part tendril-part inflorescences are not uncommon (Calonje et al. 2002; Wen et al. 2018a; Carmona et al. 2008 for development).
 Floral meristem genes studied are expressed in inflorescences and tendrils, or inflorescences alone, but not or hardly in leaves (N. Zhang et al. 2015a).
 There has been much discussion as to whether the inflorescence/tendril is an evicted terminal shoot or develops from an axillary bud (Wilson et al. 2002 and references).
 Thus Shah and Dave (1970) thought that the tendril was an extra-axillary lateral branch.
 The inflorescence/tendril arises from the flank of the terminal meristem opposite a leaf primordium (Gerrath & Posluszny 2007) as an uncommitted primordium, and Gerrath et al. (2017: p.
 556) note that "the terminal inflorescence of the kind that characterizes [Leeoideae] may have morphed into a unique structure, the uncommitted primordium of [Vitoideae]".
 In an excellent summary of how Vitaceae grow, Gerrath et al. (2017) note that tendrils may be simple or branched, inflorescences and tendrils may have intermediates, and inflorescences maybe borne on long shoots, distinct branch orders, or even on short shoots; for more on the molecular control of tendril development, see Sousa-Baena et al. (2018a, b).
 Pterisanthes, embedded in Ampelocissus, has remarkable flattened coloured inflorescence axes on which the flowers are borne, and these axes represent inflorescences with two orders of racemose branching, as in other Ampelocissus, but with lamellate outgrowths and largely sessile flowers (Ickert-Bond et al. 2015c).
 In some species not all leaves have obvious axillary buds, and in Vitoideae the basic construction of the stem consists of a three-node repeating unit (e.g. Gerrath et al. 1998, 2001; Gerrath & Posluszny 1994 and references), perhaps an apomorphy for the subfamily.

-The vascular supply to the leaf is complex, partly because it starts so far down the stem below the leaf it innervates, and Gerrath et al. (2001) noted an asymmetry in the vascular traces supplying the leaf, the midvein always coming from the ventral/abaxial vascular sympodium - remember, the leaves are usually two-ranked - the two sympodia each supplying the same number of lateral traces.
+The vascular supply to the leaf is complex, partly because it starts well down the stem below the leaf it innervates, and Gerrath et al. (2001) noted an asymmetry in the vascular traces supplying the leaf, the midvein always coming from the ventral/abaxial vascular sympodium - remember, the leaves are usually two-ranked - the two sympodia each supplying the same number of lateral traces.
 However, depending on the species, this rather oversimplifies the situation.

 Genes & Genomes.
 Murat et al. (2015b) suggest the ancestral chromosome number for Vitis - and perhaps a larger clade - is x = 19 (see also Zheng et al. 2013); x = 20 seems to be the likely base number for Vitoideae.
 Chu et al. (2018) looked at genome size evolution in Vitoideae; the genome of Cayratieae is often relatively large, but that in the species of Leea included is also relatively quite large, see also estimations of size for Vitoideae...

 For a palaeohexaploidy event that seemed to link Vitales with rosids (Jaillon, Aury et al. 2007), see the core eudicot node.
+P.-L. Liu et al. (2020) talk about the possibility of an independent genome duplication in the Vitis vinifera lineage.

 Economic Importance.
 See Terral et al. (2010) for the early history of the domestication of the grape.
 Wild species of Vitis are dioecious, cultivated plants have perfect flowers (Carmona et al. 2008).